 In today’s fast paced world, stress has become a way of life.

 But you may be surprised to know that stress can actually motivate you to achieve your goals.
-However, the majority of people report it has had detrimental effects on their health, well-being, stressrelationships and even their work lives.
+However, the majority of people report it has had detrimental effects on their health, well-being, relationships and even their work lives.

 People find themselves suffering the symptoms, making themselves physically ill, but they should learn to focus on what triggers those symptoms.